jacob-pecile/gotta-go-form/README.md

 Sometimes your validation might be dependant on the values of other fields.
 If that is the case put the accessors of the dependant fields here.

 ##### validate
 The function used to validate your field.
-THe entire field obejct if always be passed as the first parameter to this function.
+The entire field obejct will always be passed as the first parameter to this function.
 All dependant fields specified in the accessors property will be passed in as supplementary parameters. **These supplementary fields will be passed in the order specified in accessors**

 ##### errorMessage
 The message you want to display below the field if the user submits the form while this field is invalid

 ### Visibility
 Sometimes you want fields to hidden in certain circumstances.
-YOu can define this with the visibility property
+You can define this with the visibility property

 ```
 interface Visibility {